 Although the Blue Snowball might have a slightly strange look to it, that design results in great build quality that plays a big part in making this mic so great.
 The mic itself is a combination of plastic and aluminum, but it’s not the kind of flimsy plastic you’d expect in a cheaper mic like this.
 The Snowball mic has a very tough feel to it despite weighing just about a pound and combining both metal and plastic construction.

 The stand of the Blue Snowball is one of the best parts about it in terms of build quality.
 It’s made entirely of metal with a nice chrome finish, and each of its three legs feature rubber feet to make sure your mic stays in place and doesn’t tip over.
 This is a really nice feature to have if you’re using your Snowball in a somewhat mobile way.

 When it comes to pricing, the Blue Snowball mic is one of the better deals you can find for its quality.
-The Snowball won’t give you the same quality as you’d get from a $200 mic with a preamp and mixer, but it’s definitely good enough for basic music recording, streaming and gaming.
+The Snowball won’t give you the same quality as you’d get from a more expensive mic with a preamp and mixer, but it’s definitely good enough for basic music recording, streaming and gaming.
 If you’re used to the sound quality you get with a similarly priced headset with a boom mic attached, you’ll be pleasantly surprised at the sound quality offered by the Blue Snowball.